How to Improve the Speed of a Drag and Drop WordPress Site

 If you insist on using a background, make sure to compress the image as much as possible so it loads quickly.
 Otherwise, something like specifying a color in your code will work much better and won't slow down your site at all.

-Waterfall of Website Images
+Waterfall Of Website Images

 Animations are a bane as well.
 Sure, a website can do some very clever and very cool stuff using CSS3 and HTML5 animations, but are you doing that?
 Chances are if you're reading about optimizing a drag-and-drop web builder, your site doesn't have these less-common technologies.
 You're more likely to be using embedded videos, image slides or galleries, or GIFs with large file sizes.
 Even something relatively simple, like adding a snowfall script to your website, can slow it down and make usability a nightmare.